Apache Solr on Pantheon

 Learn how to configure Solr with help from our experts.
 Pantheon delivers custom workshops to help development teams master the platform and improve internal DevOps.

 Which Plans Can Use Solr?

-All plans except for a Personal plan can use Solr.
-Solr is available to Sandbox plans for developmental purposes, but Solr will not be available going live on a Personal plan.
+All plans except for a Basic plan can use Solr.
+Solr is available to Sandbox site plans for developmental purposes, but Solr will not be available going live on a Basic plan.

 Using Solr with WordPress or Drupal

 - Anything that takes more than 5 seconds to send to the Solr server to be indexed will timeout, which will block indexing.
 For example, large documents attached to Drupal nodes.
 In these cases, the developer must work with the content or code to exempt the nodes and/or files from being indexed.
 Check Index and Batch sizes for possible scenarios or more time-outs.

 - If you have a very large number of facets, the URLs generated by CURL may exceed length limits (may be fixed in search_api).

 - Partial search, stopwords.txt, synonyms.txt, elevate.xml, etc. are not supported.

 - Drupal 7: When a Solr query is over 4000 characters and the method is changed from GET to POST, queries may fail.
 Known workarounds are to patch the module and set